 Words by Marcia Mcleod

-As we set off on the just under 3 hour journey from Victoria Falls, the little border town and gateway between Zimbabwe and Zambia, I had not really given much thought prior to what being in the “bush” actually meant.
-I guess I would describe myself as one of those people who typically doesn’t really place energies into certain things till it is absolutely necessary.
-I had the pleasure of journeying with two beautiful souls, Yvonne of Travel Essence Magazine and also earlier meeting and now travelling with Kerrith O'Fee of Victoria Falls Yoga.
-Time flew by during our drive and I enjoyed just being able to do nothing much aside from talk, connect and simply exhale it seemed, which in fact turned out to be the most productive, therapeutic thing I could be doing on this trip.
+As we set off on the just under 3-hour journey from Victoria Falls, the little border town and gateway between Zimbabwe and Zambia, I had not thought about what being in the “bush” actually meant.
+I would describe myself as one of those people who typically doesn’t really place energies into certain things until it is absolutely necessary.
+I had the pleasure of journeying with two beautiful souls, Yvonne of Travel Essence Magazine and earlier meeting and now traveling with Kerrith O’Fee of Victoria Falls Yoga.
+Time flew by during our drive and I enjoyed just being able to do nothing much aside from talk, connect, and simply exhale it seemed, which in fact turned out to be the most productive, therapeutic thing I could be doing on this trip.

 Our Iganyana Tented Camp moments

 We were welcomed by the friendly staff members, whose joy at having us stay was heartwarming.
 From the wet hand towel we were given to wipe our hands, to the hearty wholesome, deliciously varied meals cooked on an open fire, the attention to detail was second to none.
 After the detailed orientation led by the wonderful Charmaine, I began to really see what adventures I was about to embark upon, especially after she casually mentioned the inquisitive baboons who like to wander and take the liberty to slide open tent doors, if we didn’t make sure we had taken the necessary precautions to safeguard our tents.
 Maybe 10 years ago, that news would have filled me with fear to the point of crippling me, however, the ever evolving journey of self discovery that I find myself on, I have begun to acknowledge feeling the fear but doing things regardless.
 So this was not going to stop me!